I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 GenerativeAiUseCasesStack.WebUrl = https://xxx.cloudfront.net

-When you access it, a Cognito login screen will be displayed, and you need to register as a user and log in.
+When you access it, the Cognito login screen appears.
+Register a user and log in.

 CleanShot 2025-09-06 at 18.53.54@2x

-After logging in, you'll see a menu displaying AgentCore!!!
+After logging in, there's a menu labeled AgentCore!!!

 The robot icon is cute!